Analytic Calculation of Covariance between Cosmological Parameters from Correlated Data Sets, with an Application to SPTpol: Introduction

 \section{Introduction}

 Cosmic Microwave Background (CMB) experiments show good agreement with \lcdm\ \citep[e.g.,][]{bennett/etal:2013,planck/6:2018,sievers/etal:2013,story/etal:2013}, with mild tension reported by SPTpol \citep{Henning/etal:2018}.
 However, stronger tensions emerge when CMB experiments are compared to some other cosmological experiments.
 The most notable tension is in the determination of the present expansion rate of the universe or Hubble constant, $H_0$.
 There is currently a $4.4\sigma$ tension between the most recent \planck\ results \citep{planck/6:2018} and the cosmological distance ladder measurement \citep{Riess/etal:2019}.
-When the distance ladder is combined with strong gravitational lensing time delays by the $H_0$ Lenses in COSMOGRAIL's Wellspring (H0LiCOW), the discrepancy with \planck\ is 5.3$\sigma$ \citep{Holicow/etal:2019}.
-While \planck\ is the most precise CMB experiment to date, the Hubble tension persists when Baryon Acoustic Oscillations (BAO) data are combined with other CMB experiments or even deuterium abundances \citep[e.g.,][]{addison/etal:2018}.
-Additionally, \planck\ prefers a 2-3$\sigma$ larger value of $S_8 = \sigma_8 \sqrt{\frac{\Omega_m}{0.3}}$, which is a measure of matter clustering, than weak lensing surveys \citep[e.g.,][]{planck/6:2018,Hildebrandt/etal:2018,Joudai/etal:2018,Abbott/etal:2018,Hikage/etal:2019} and cluster abundance surveys \citep[e.g.,][]{Lin/etal:2017,McCarthy/etal:2018}.
+When the distance ladder is combined with strong gravitational lensing time delays by the $H_0$ Lenses in COSMOGRAIL's Wellspring (H0LiCOW), the discrepancy with \planck\ is 5.3$\sigma$ \citep{Holicow/etal:2019}. \cite{freedman/etal:2019} used the Tip of the Red Giant Branch as a calibration for Type Ia supernovae and find only a 1.2$\sigma$ difference from \planck.
+However, \cite{Yuan/etal:2019} argue that \cite{freedman/etal:2019} overestimate the Large Magellanic Cloud extinction.
+Accounting for this, their result is in 2.5$\sigma$ tension with \planck\ while consistent at 0.7$\sigma$ with \cite{Riess/etal:2019}.